 Check initial fixed effects

-When clicking on the “Check the initial fixed effects”, the simulations obtained with the initial population fixed effects values and the individual designs (doses and regressors) are displayed for each individual together with the data points, in case of continuous observations.
+When clicking on the “Check the initial estimates”, the simulations obtained with the initial population fixed effects values and the individual designs (doses and regressors) are displayed for each individual together with the data points, in case of continuous observations.
 This feature is very useful to find some “good” initial values.
 Although Monolix is quite robust with respect to initial parameter values, good initial estimates speed up the estimation.
 You can change the values of the parameters on the bottom of the screen and see how the agreement with the data change.
-In addition, you can change the axis to log-scale and choose the same limit on all axis to have a better comparison of the individuals.
-When you are confident with the initial values, you can click on the green “SET AS INITIAL VALUES” button on the top of the frame.
+In addition, you can change the axis to log-scale and choose the same limit on all axes to have a better comparison of the individuals.
+When you are confident with the initial values, you should click on the “SET AS INITIAL VALUES” button on the top of the frame to validate the selection.

 In addition, if you think that there are not enough points for the prediction (if there are a lot of doses for example), you can change the discretization and increase the number of points as displayed in the blue box of the figure.

 Starting from the 2019 version, it is possible to add a reference and thus change a parameter to see the impact of the variation of this parameter.
-In this example, we click on reference to use the current fit as reference and change V2 from 1 to 5 as can be seen on the following figure.
+In this example, we click on reference to use the current fit as reference and change k12 from 1 to 2 as can be seen on the following figure.

 The solid red curve corresponds to the current curve and the dashed one corresponds to the reference.
-At any time, you can change the reference to use the current fit, restore and delete the reference by clicking on the grey button “REFERENCE” on the top of the frame.
+At any time, you can change the reference to use the current fit, and restore and delete the reference or delete all references by clicking on the icons at the top right of the frame.

-Starting from the 2019 version, in case of a model from the PK library, an auto-init button appear on the top right of the frame as shown below
+Starting from the 2021 version, an auto-init section appears on the right side of the frame:

-After clicking on the button, the population parameters are updated and the proposed fit is displayed.
-To use these parameters as initial estimates, you need to click on on the top right of the frame on the button “SET AS INITIAL VALUES”.
+After clicking on the button, the population parameters are updated and the corresponding fit is displayed.
+To use these parameters as initial estimates, you need to click on the button “SET AS INITIAL VALUES”.
 A new reference appears with previous parameter values so that you can come back to previous values if you are not satisfied with the fit.